The Museum is open to walk-in visitors! Find out more.

 Continuing our look at the historic boardroom, our volunteer this time focuses on the shields that line the walls.

 With the opening of the newly restored historic boardroom at the museum, one volunteer takes a deeper look at its contents and its past...

 Join us for a closer look at Raving & Melancholy Madness and all that they represent, in "Uncomfortable Glory - Part 2."

 Bethlem Museum volunteer Alexandra Milne looks at the history of two of the most famous pieces in our collection; the imposing Raving and Melancholy Madness.

 On 11 March 1815, a Parliamentary enquiry heard evidence from Bethlem's Matron about the reforms to patient care she had recently instituted

-On 3 May 1815, a Parliamentary enquiry heard details of the lengthy legal struggle to obtain the release of James Tilly Matthews from Bethlem Hospital.
+On 6 March 1816, a Parliamentary enquiry heard details of the treatment given to James Tilley Matthews while a patient at Bethlem Hospital.

 On 25 December 1915, Bethlem Hospital's magazine Under the Dome carried news of its servicemen on active wartime duty